cnsuhao/engine1/docs/Methodology/BloodChemistryMethodology.md

 There are three models commonly used for acid-base analysis.
 One model, often called the Boston model, is easy to understand and remember, but it is based entirely on the Henderson-Hasselbalch equation, and bicarbonate equilibrium alone is demonstrably insufficient for predicting carbon dioxide species distribution in human blood @cite wooten2010standard.
 To compensate, the Boston model includes six bicarbonate-based rules that are used to assess acid-base status at the bedside.
 Another model extends the Boston approach by introducing a new parameter called "base excess" to quantify the metabolic component of an acid-base disturbance @cite siggaard1977van.
 The problem with base-excess is that it is not CO2-invariant in vivo due to the ionic shifts between the intravascular and interstitial compartments.
 However, base excess is CO2-invariant when it is computed from measured plasma pH and PCO2, but at a constant hemoglobin concentration of 50 g/L. A third model, developed by Peter Stewart and thus called the Stewart approach, describes acid-base balance mechanistically through the electrochemical equilibrium dynamics @cite kellum2009stewart.

 The Stewart approach has been the subject of criticism.
 Some researchers have used dilutional acidosis as a model to argue that Stewart's approach does not actually provide any mechanistic insights because "neither the principle of electroneutrality, nor a change in [SID], nor increased H2O dissociation plays a mechanistic role" @cite doberer2009critique.
 However, others have noted that the Stewart method "is physicochemically well grounded" and that a dilution of the [SID] is "inevitably a dilution of the buffer base" @cite lang2010comment.
 Although the Boston model and the Copenhagen model are used more often for clinical, or bedside, analysis of acid-base status, the mechanistic detail of the Stewart model facilitates the computational modeling of acid-base balance and disturbances.
-We use the Stewart model as the basis for the %BioGears acid-base balance model.
+We use the Stewart model as the basis for the acid-base balance model.

 @anchor bloodchemistry-requirements
 ### Requirements